frankie-tech/pygmysizes/README.md

 ## Foreword

-pygmysizes (named after the pygmy sloth) is not meant to be a full replacement of lazysizes.
-It is the all in one option for lazyloading and fits most use cases.
-You probably just wanna use lazysizes honestly.
+pygmysizes (named after the pygmy sloth) is a lazySizes mimic that offers only the skeleton of features that lazySizes offers.
+The only core system passed on is the events and ability to create plugins. **Plugin is subject to change**

 ## Goals

 -   self initializing
 -   standards compliant
 -   60fps/jank free
 -   no impact to SEO
 -   use modern code
-- size budget: ~10kb
+-   size budget: ~1kb (ungzipped)

 ## Outline

-- handle settings
+-   handle settings from a window config object
-- register all pygmy el
+-   register all pygmy el using `loading="lazy"` making it a first class citizen
-- check for native support
-  - if support, change all data- attributes to std attributes
-  - exit
+-   option to automatically add transparent gif hack
 -   set up intersection observer
-- on intersect
-  - swap data attribute with attribute
-  - apply appropriate class (look more into SM?)
-  - on load
-    - remove event listener
-    - add loaded class
+-   mimic class loading management of lazySizes to take advantage of some transition effects

 ## API Outline

-`data-src` string: link to the image file
+`data-pygmy`: link to the image file

-`data-srcset` string: valid srcset string
+`data-pygmyset`: valid srcset string

+`data-pygmyload`: empty attribute will preload image after `pageshow` event.

 On init: pygmysizes will register each img/element with `data-pygmy` if it is not in viewport.